ABOUT THE ARTIST and OWNER

 from Arizona State University, in 1978, with an Honors Bachelor of Art Education

 Degree with majors in Painting, Drawing and minors in Art History, Music,

-Psychology and later Special Education.
-Holding professional teaching degrees for
+Psychology, Special Education and English.
+Holding professional teaching degrees

-enthusiastic fine arts teacher for more than thirty years.
-An extensive background
+enthusiastic Visual Arts and English teacher for almost forty years.
+An extensive

-in music, theater and costume design also keeps me involved in other lifelong pursuits.
+background in music, theater and costume design also keeps me involved in other

 I am extremely proud to own and operate the Heirloom Art Studio.

 It is an award-winning fine art and restoration studio with an international

 reputation for producing intensely colourful and richly textured original oil